aliakarma/secure-agent-runtime/thesis_draft.md

 ### 17.1 In-Memory State and Session Persistence
 The Trust Engine (`TrustEngine.history`) and the Graph Provenance Ledger (`GraphChain`) are held in volatile in-process memory.
 In a multi-worker deployment (e.g., Uvicorn with `--workers > 1`) or upon container restart, all accumulated behavioral state is discarded, permanently resetting a malicious user's Trust Score to HIGH.
 This means that across separate Python processes, a repeated adversary is treated as a new benign user. **Mitigation:** Externalize session state to a distributed key-value store such as Redis or PostgreSQL with time-to-live expiry controls.
 This would provide cross-worker and cross-restart Trust Score persistence without architectural redesign.

-### 17.2 Local Classifier False Positive Rate in Secure Mode
+### 17.2 Residual Per-Hook False Positive Rate in Secure Mode
-The hook isolation benchmark (Section 10.4) revealed that the locally fine-tuned DistilBERT classifier exhibits elevated False Positive Rates (FPR) when applied to structured data.
-In Secure Mode, FPR reaches 15.0\% for text hooks (Hooks 1, 5) and 91.0–100.0\% for structured JSON and visual inputs (Hooks 2, 3, 4).
-This is an out-of-distribution (OOD) effect: the classifier was fine-tuned on unstructured conversational prompt injection corpora and has not been calibrated on structured API JSON envelopes, markdown-formatted retrieval context, or bracketed syntax. **Impact:** Under the `SECURED_SYSTEM_MODE=full-research` configuration, the Task Accuracy Retention (TAR) drops to 0.0\% for structured tool-calling workflows (Section 10.5).
-This severely limits the applicability of Secure Mode to purely unstructured conversational inputs. **Mitigation:** Fine-tune the classifier on a domain-specific mixed corpus including both conversational prompt injections and structured JSON payloads, or apply structural unrolling (extracting string values from JSON before classification) as a pre-processing step.
+The hook isolation benchmark (Section 10.4) reveals that individual hooks in Secure Mode still exhibit non-zero FPR: 32.29\% on text-input hooks (Hooks 1, 5), 25.0\% on post-tool outputs (Hook 3, after structural unrolling), and 96.88\% on memory content (Hook 4).
+The structural unrolling fix reduced Hook 3 FPR from 100\% to 25\%, confirming that the majority of false positives were caused by JSON syntax rather than content misclassification. **Impact:** Despite per-hook FPR, the end-to-end system achieves 0\% FPR and 100\% TAR because the full pipeline evaluation measures whether the complete workflow blocks a benign request — individual hook flags do not independently reject requests. **Remaining mitigation opportunity:** Fine-tuning the classifier on a domain-specific mixed corpus including retrieval-context metadata and memory fragments could further reduce per-hook FPR, particularly for Hook 4 (96.88\% FPR on memory content).

 ### 17.3 Mock Tool Ecosystem and External Generalizability
 All experiments in this thesis used mock tool endpoints (`search_flights`, `reserve_hotel`) that return deterministic outputs from a fixed payload dictionary.
 The attack payloads embedded in these mock tools are static, hand-crafted injections.
 This controlled environment enables rigorous reproducibility but limits external generalizability.
 Real-world tool APIs may return stochastic, schema-varied, or streaming JSON responses that the current `ToolOutputSanitizer` has not been validated against. **Mitigation:** Extend the benchmark suite to include a live tool integration harness against publicly available sandboxed APIs (e.g., mock travel industry APIs) to validate behavioral consistency under realistic schema variance.